keichi/hpcmaspa17-pfanalyzer/src/1_intro.md

 - A lightweight interconnect simulator for simulating dynamic and application-aware interconnects with multiple running jobs
 - A custom profiler for extracting communication patterns from applications
-- Simulation results for NAS CG benchmark and NERSC MILC benchmarkon a fat-tree interconnect
+- Simulation results for NAS CG benchmark and NERSC MILC benchmark on a fat-tree interconnect

 <!-- アウトライン -->